Craig, Buford G (P1, C3, L1)

 It was some time before any help or trained medical personnel arrived on the scene.
 Reportedly wires on both sides of the station were downed in the wreck and a messenger was sent on foot to the next nearest communication point five miles away.
 Troops and ambulances arrived at the scene at 1 a.m. the following morning presumably with medical personnel from Camp Coetquidan some 20 miles away and all the injured and dead were removed from the scene by 3 a.m. presumably back to Camp Coetquidan.

 The men who were killed in the wreck were initially buried October 28th, in the U. S. Government cemetery No. 18 at Camp Coetquidan, France.

 Craig’s name appears on the Fayette County World War I Memorial located in front of the Old Fayette County Courthouse.
 The monument was erected in 1924 by the Lexington Post No. 8 of the American Legion.

-The other members of the Kentucky National Guard Killed in the incident are: William E. Aubrey; Norbert V. Henry; Frank James; Charles Lucas; Watkins A. Moss; Walter C Nagle; Roy V. Ogle; Ralph Rose; James N. Tucker and Garland W. Wells.
+The other members of the Kentucky National Guard Killed in the incident are: William E. Aubrey; Norbert V. Henry; Charles Lucas; Watkins A. Moss; Walter C Neagle; Roy V. Ogle; Ralph Rose; James N. Tucker and Garland W. Wells.